edited on 2/2/2019

-Depression can cause pain, pain can cause depression.
+Depression does cause pain, pain does cause depression.
 We have all seen the commercials on TV promoting the line “depression hurts”.
-I cuss at the TV each time.
+I curse at the TV each time.

 One day a few years ago, my back went out.
 One minute I was chasing a 14-month old around the living room, the next I was on the floor crying in pain.
 I could not feel anything from the navel down.
 I had to crawl to my phone and call 911.
 The result was to learn that there is a problem with my spine and that is why my back hurts.